furybyname/yslownetsniff/README.md

 YSlowNetSniff
 =============

-(PhantomJs) NetSniff a har file and process with YSlow
+Use (PhantomJs) NetSniff.js to build a har file then process with YSlow

 ## Installation